cdiggins/heron-language/README.md

 ## Function Calls and Object Oriented Syntax

-Heron is explicitly not an object oriented language, but Heron code support a similar dot syntax.
+Heron is explicitly not an object oriented language, but Heron still supportas a dot syntax enabling method and property chaining.

-In Heron every function is a static function (there is no implicit `this` variable) but you can call any function using a dot syntax, with the first argument on the left of the function.
+In Heron every function is a static function (there is no implicit `this` variable) but you can also call any function using a dot syntax, with the first argument on the left of the function.
 If the the function is a unary function (has only one argument) then when using dot syntax the parentheses are omitted, giving it the appearance of a computed property.

 ```
 function sqr(x) = x * x;